Our return policy is simple:

 If your comment is along the lines of “Amazon/B&N has a better return policy”, we can answer that right now:

 Of course they do!
-Please, feel free to order through Amazon/B&N–if you can find them–instead of through our store.
-We don’t mind a bit.
-But be aware that if you return the item through those retailers, the retailer is sending them back to the publisher or author–with additional fees tacked on–so the author/musician is, one way or another, getting hit with fees for those returns.
-If you return items to us, the creator of said item isn’t impacted in the least, because we aren’t returning the item to the next person in the chain. 🙂
+Please, feel free to order through Amazon/B&N–and we list our inventory there as well!
+But be aware that most retailers are sending them back to the publisher or author–with additional fees tacked on–so the author is, one way or another, generally getting hit with fees for those returns.
+If you return items to us, whether through an Amazon or TSL web site purchase, the creator of said item isn’t impacted in the least, because we aren’t returning the item to the next person in the chain. 🙂